 San Francisco Bay Water Quality Improvement Fund

 EPA directs the San Francisco Bay Water Quality Improvement Fund, a competitive grant program that provides funding for projects to protect and restore San Francisco Bay and its watershed.
-EPA is funding 38 projects, involving 53 partners to achieve significant environmental improvements related to wetlands, water quality and green development.
+EPA is funding 49 grants, involving over 80 partners to achieve significant environmental improvements related to wetlands, water quality and green development.

-Congress has appropriated over $20 million in funding since 2008 to the San Francisco Bay Water Quality Improvement Fund.
-EPA has worked with state and federal partners to leverage an additional $32 million that contribute to funded projects and grant recipients have contributed $11.6 million in matching funds.
+Congress has appropriated over $58 million in funding since 2008 to the San Francisco Bay Water Quality Improvement Fund.
+EPA has worked with state and federal partners who are contributing an additional $168 million to restore wetlands and watersheds, and reduce polluted runoff.

-EPA also works with the San Francisco Bay Water Quality Control Board Exit and local partners on the San Francisco Bay Regional Monitoring Program Exit, administered by the San Francisco Bay Estuary Institute, which monitors contamination in the San Francisco Bay and publishes an annual Pulse of the Estuary report.
-Exit
+EPA also works with the San Francisco Bay Water Quality Control Board and local partners on the Regional Monitoring Program for Water Quality in San Francisco Bay, administered by the San Francisco Bay Estuary Institute, which monitors contamination in the San Francisco Bay and publishes an annual Pulse of the Bay report.

 National Estuary Program